What Bath Salt Withdrawal Is Like

 There are certain risks associated with bath salts withdrawal that make detoxing under supervision a safer option than going it alone.
 If you are wondering what type of treatment you should seek for bath salts detox, the answer is, it depends.

-Your doctor or addiction treatment professional may recommend an inpatient environment for you to detox in if you need supervision and support at a more intensive level—for example, because of a risk of violence, lack of support, polysubstance dependence, or other issues that may complicate your withdrawal process and increase your medical, mental health, or relapse risks.11 Inpatient detoxes have varying intensities and include the following:11
+Your doctor or an addiction treatment professional may recommend an inpatient environment for you to detox in if you need supervision and support at a more intensive level—for example, because of a risk of violence, lack of support, polysubstance dependence, or other issues that may complicate your withdrawal process and increase your medical, mental health, or relapse risks.11 Inpatient detoxes have varying intensities and include the following:11

 - Hospital.
 If your condition is severe, you are at risk for seizures (e.g, you’re also detoxing from alcohol or sedatives), or you know you will need intensive medical attention throughout the detox process due to a chronic medical condition, detox in a hospital setting may be needed.